×

 7. Don't Get Too Personal in Speeches

-If you're lucky enough to be close to the couple and have to give a speech, there are a couple of tips we want to give you.
+If you're lucky enough to be close to the couple to give a speech, there are a couple of tips we want to give you.
 For one, keep it appropriate and upbeat.
 Don't make it too embarrassing, share overly personal anecdotes, or say anything that might make people feel uncomfortable.
-You want to make it positive and memorable, not problematic and shameful.
+You want to keep it positive and memorable, not problematic and shameful.

 8. Don't Criticize the Wedding Details

-No matter what you think about the wedding, keep those criticisms to yourself.
-Especially if they're negative ones.
+No matter what you think about the wedding, keep those criticisms to yourself - especially if they're negative ones.
 There's no need to spread any negativity on this important day.
-Besides, just because you don't like certain aspects of it like the decor, food, or theme, doesn't mean you have to go around sharing that - it'll only dampen the whole atmosphere and make things awkward!
+Besides, just because you don't like certain aspects like the decor, food, or theme, doesn't mean you have to go around sharing that.
+It'll only dampen the whole atmosphere and make things awkward.

 9. Don't Leave Too Early